Anatomy & Background

 Common conditions of the facet joints include spondylosis, osteoarthritis of the spine, facet joint inflammation, degenerative joint disease of the spine and facet arthropathy.

 Facet joint irritation is a common cause of neck and arm pain.
 Facet joints, like other synovial joints, are susceptible to wear-and-tear, degeneration, inflammation and arthritic changes.
-Inflammation and degenerative changes to the facet joints may result in pain, loss of motion, and if severe encroachment or pinching of the nerve exiting the spinal column.
+Inflammation and degenerative changes to the facet joints may result in pain, loss of motion, and severe encroachment or pinching of the nerve exiting the spinal column.
 Common causes of facet joint irritation include: